electrode-io/electrode-native/docs/getting-started/getting-started.md

 {% sample lang="ios" %}

-4) Select an emulator (or device) from the list when prompted.
+4) Select a simulator from the list when prompted.

 {% common %}